 How to create a pin:

-- Click + at the bottom right corner of Pinterest and choose Add from a website
+- Click + at the top right corner of Pinterest and select ‘Create pin’

 - Pick the board you want to save to

 - Always include a link to the corresponding listing as the destination link.